daos-stack/daos/docs/admin/administration.md

 Available commands:
-  cleanup       Clean up all resources associated with the specified machine erase         Erase system metadata prior to reformat leader-query  Query for current Management Service leader list-pools    List all pools in the DAOS system query         Query DAOS system status
+  cleanup       Clean up all resources associated with the specified machine erase         Erase system metadata prior to reformatting leader-query  Query for current Management Service leader list-pools    List all pools in the DAOS system query         Query DAOS system status